Witten's perturbation on strata: Relatively Morse functions

 \item[(ii)] A point $x\in\widehat{M}$ is called {\em relatively critical\/} (or {\em rel-critical\/}) if $\liminf|df(y)|=0$ as $y\to x$ in $\widehat M$ with $y\in M$.
 The set of rel-critical points of $f$ is denoted by $\Crit_{\text{\rm rel}}(f)$.

 \end{itemize} \end{defn}

 \begin{rem} \begin{itemize}

-\item[(i)] The rel-local boundedness of $|df|$ is invariant by rel-local quasi-isometries, and therefore it is independent of $g$.
-Similarly, the definition of rel-critical point is also independent of $g$.
+\item[(i)] The rel-local boundedness of $|df|$ is invariant by rel-local quasi-isometries by Remark~\ref{r:adapted metric}-(i), and therefore it is independent of $g$.
+Similarly, the definition of rel-critical point is also independent of $g$ by Remarks~\ref{r:adapted metric}-(i) and~\ref{r:widehat M}-(i).
 But the rel-local boundedness of $|\Hess f|$ depends on the choice of $g$.
 However it follows from Lemma~\ref{l:|d lambda_a| is rel-locally bounded} and Proposition~\ref{p:existence of g so that f is rel-admissibility is rel-local} below that the existence of $g$ so that $f$ is rel-admissible with respect to $g$ is a rel-local property.

 \item[(ii)] If $\depth M=0$, then any smooth function is admissible, and its rel-critical points are its critical points.